Thursday, November 3, 2011

 POST RACE CELEBRATION

 After the race, you will not go back to your room and sleep.
 You will be buzzing with adrenaline, and will want to celebrate and talk about your great achievement.
-These three clients are rolling out the welcome mat for marathon runners:
+These two places roll out the welcome mat for marathon runners:

-The Brickyard Gastropub is at 52nd and Ninth – about a kilometer from the finish line.
-It has great food, terrific craft beers, and a great ambience – and NO STAIRS.
+The Distillery is at 52nd and Ninth – about a kilometer from the finish line.
+It has great food, terrific cocktails and craft beers, and a great ambience.
 They had a blowout bash last year, full of runners and their families all day and night.
-Call them at 212-767-0077 to reserve, or email them at Info@BrickyardNYC.com.

-Also near Penn Station is Mustang Harry's, a large facility that will be showing all your favorite sports teams, has an excellent line-up of drinks and a solid menu of comfort food.
+Closer to Penn Station (take the 1 train downtown to 28th St) is Mustang Harry's, a large facility that will be showing all your favorite sports teams, has an excellent line-up of drinks and a solid menu of comfort food.
 Call them at (212) 268-8930 or reserve on Open Table.

 Tuesday, November 2, 2010